Last updated: December 25, 2023

-A steam sauna, or otherwise called a steam room, is a type of sauna that heats up by creating steam that is emitted into the room at regular intervals.
+A steam sauna, otherwise called a steam room, is a type of sauna that heats up by creating steam that is emitted into the room at regular intervals.
 Steam saunas are popular in gyms, but they are also used in Turkish hammams, for example.

-This creates a humidity in the room that is much higher (up to 100%) than in a traditional sauna.
+This creates a humidity level in the room that is much higher (up to 100%) than in a traditional sauna.

-Interestingly enough, the temperature is typically lower in a steam sauna, but the high humidity makes it feel much warmer.
+Interestingly, the temperature is typically lower in a steam sauna, but the high humidity makes it feel much warmer.
 As such, most people can’t stay in a steam sauna as long as in a traditional sauna.